Azby-Cxdw/Study/Physics/Physics.md

 ### Distance [s]

-> Distance is defined as **the magnitude or amount of space between two points, without any regard to direction.
-We can define distance as to how much ground an object has covered despite its starting or ending point.**
+> Distance is defined as **the magnitude or amount of space(length) between two points, without any regard to direction.
+We can define distance as to how much ground an object has covered during its motion despite its starting or ending point.**

+Distance is the magnitude of displacement between two positions.

 Note that the distance between two positions is not the same as the distance traveled between them.
 Distance traveled is the total length of the path traveled between two positions.